Get a free, no obligation personal loan quote with rates as low as 6.99%

 Final Notes

-Guaranteed Income Supplement is a necessary service to assist Canada’s aging population.
-The program is curated in such a manner that it directs to those who need it the most.
+The GIS is a necessary service to assist Canada’s aging population, particularly those within the low-income bracket.
 Since the supplement is non-taxable, it adds no burden to struggling seniors.
-Being reevaluated on a quarterly basis, the amount issued keeps up with the Consumer Price Index.
-The application process is straightforward, enabling some of Canada’s most vulnerable population to access necessary funds to live.
+The application process is straightforward, enabling some of Canada’s most vulnerable population to access the necessary funds to live.

 Corrina Murdoch avatar on Loans Canada